YinanDK/class-04-final-project-prototypes/01-storybook/storybook/README.md

-1. How to install storybook to your react app cd to your react folder, npm i -g @storybook/cli (use sudo if no permission), cd to your react app, getstorybook (this will create a seperate folder in your react app inside /src, read the code and you can start your own story)
+1. How to install storybook to your react app
+    - cd to your react folder,
+    - npm i -g @storybook/cli (use sudo if no permission),
+    - cd to your react app,
+    - getstorybook (this will create a seperate folder in your react app inside /src, read the code and you can start your own story

+2. How to run storybook
+use command line npm run storybook

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).